nzakas/understandinges6/manuscript/14-Modules.md

 import $ from "jquery";
 ```

-For modules that export both a default and one or more non-defaults, you can import them with one statment.
+For modules that export both a default and one or more non-defaults, you can import them with one statement.
 For instance, suppose you have this module:

 ```js
 export let color = "red";